lustraka/Predict_Ames_House_Prices/suppl/Readme.md

 env.register(workspace=ws)
 ```

-**Solution** Proposals:
+**Enable Docker** Trial:

 As the problem origins from an environment within Azure Container Instance (ACI), its cause is most probably in an environment setup.
-Try:
-+ [Enable Docker](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-use-environments#enable-docker) before registering the environment:
+Try [Enable Docker](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-use-environments#enable-docker) before registering the environment:

 ```
 # Creates the environment inside a Docker container.
 env.docker.enabled = True
 ```

-But this setting displays warnning: 'enabled' is deprecated.
+2021-08-17: But this setting displays warnning: 'enabled' is deprecated.
 Please use the azureml.core.runconfig.DockerConfiguration object ([StackOverflow: How to use it](https://stackoverflow.com/questions/67387249/how-to-use-azureml-core-runconfig-dockerconfiguration-class-in-azureml-core-envi)) with the 'use_docker' param instead.
+Despites it doesn't solve the problem.

-+ Create more complete environment with `CondaDependencies.create()` as in [Github: Image Classification Tutorial](https://github.com/Azure/MachineLearningNotebooks/tree/master/tutorials/image-classification-mnist-data) for example.
+Another tip: Create more complete environment with `CondaDependencies.create()` as in [Github: Image Classification Tutorial](https://github.com/Azure/MachineLearningNotebooks/tree/master/tutorials/image-classification-mnist-data) for example.

 # References